Fab-in-a-Box Stamps: Exploration – SCOPES-DF

 Global Connections: Explore the impact of globalization on branding and logo design, including how brands adapt their logos and messages for different cultural and linguistic audiences.

-Civics/Policy: Analyze the role of trademarks and copyright laws in protecting brands and logos, and how these legal tools affect the use and distribution of symbols.
+Civics/Policy: Analyze the role of trademarks and copyright laws in protecting brands and logos, including how these legal tools affect the use and distribution of symbols.

 Time, Continuity, and Change: Explore the development and evolution of brands and logos over time, understanding how historical events, societal changes, and technological advancements influence branding strategies.